abhaykes1/AlgoMe/README.md

 # AlgoMe
-A full stack application to run your favourite Algorithm.
+A full stack application to run your favorite Algorithm.

+under developing...